prachiss/Analytics-for-the-Internet-of-Things-IoT/README.md

 By the end of the book, you’ll know how to handle scale for both data storage and analytics, how Apache Spark can be leveraged to handle scalability, and how R and Python can be used for analytic modeling.

 ## Instructions and Navigation
 All of the code is organized into folders.
+Each folder starts with a number followed by the application name.
+For example, Chapter02.